 Gave your watch away?
 Get in on the nostalgia with a new Baby-G.

-Much to the dismay of ’90s babies everywhere, months of rumours led to reality when favoured teen brand Delia*s filed for bankruptcy this past December.
-The chain, which most of us knew and loved for its quirkily styled catalogues (complete with witty illustrations and the same recurring models), had been struggling for a few years amid the onslaught of newer online retailers.
+Much to the dismay of ’90s babies everywhere, months of rumors led to reality when favored teen brand Delia*s filed for bankruptcy this past December.
+The chain, which most of us knew and loved for its quirkily styled catalogs (complete with witty illustrations and the same recurring models), had been struggling for a few years amid the onslaught of newer online retailers.
 Even Anna Kendrick eulogized the brand, in tweet form, of course.
-But it looks like our prayers have been answered (somewhat) with the recent announcement that the brand will be returning in online-only form (plus the catalogue, naturally) come August.
+But it looks like our prayers have been answered (somewhat) with the recent announcement that the brand will be returning in online-only form (plus the catalog, naturally) come August.
 It may not be the same as hopping into the good-old mall, but at least we’ll have our go-to spot for nostalgic graphic tees again.

 Keep your eyes peeled on the Delia*s relaunch on Instagram.